New AP Course Pacing Guide

 This resource provides a succinct description of the course and exam.

-Excerpted from the AP Physics C: Mechanics Course and Exam Description, the Course at a Glance document outlines the topics and skills covered in the AP Physics C: Mechanics course, along with suggestions for sequencing.
+Excerpted from the AP Music Theory Course and Exam Description, the Course at a Glance document outlines the topics and skills covered in the AP Music Theory course, along with suggestions for sequencing.

 This is the core document for this course.
 Unit guides clearly lay out the course content and skills and recommend sequencing and pacing for them throughout the year.
 The CED was updated in the summer of 2020 to include scoring guidelines for the example questions.